WELCOME

 WOL840(26) Bridging Perspectives: Evolving Standards in the DSM and ASAM Criteria

 Description: This course is designed for behavioral health professionals who seek to deepen their understanding of Western influences in clinical assessment, diagnosis and treatment placement.
 Historically, diagnostic and placement systems such as the DSM and ASAM criteria have operated within frameworks that have often neglected or misrepresented normative behaviors and experiences.
 Participants will explore the historical exclusion of varied perspectives in mental health diagnoses and the implications for misdiagnosis and inappropriate levels of care.
 The course highlights recent developments in the DSM-5-TR and ASAM 4th Edition that aim to incorporate responsiveness into clinical decision-making.
 Through case studies, role-play exercises, self-reflection activities and group discussions, participants will apply tools such as the cultural formulation interview and informed interpretations of ASAM’s six dimensions.
 Emphasis will be placed on humility, reflective practice and ethical engagement with various populations.
-CE Credits: APA-3; CPRP-3; LSW/LCSW/LPC/LMFT-3; NBCC-3; PA Act48-3; PCB-3; IACET-.3 Learning Objectives: Upon completion, participants will be able to: • Describe the historical absence and subsequent consequences of limited considerations in the development of the DSM and ASAM criteria. • Analyze how beliefs, identities, social contexts and implicit attitudes influence the assessment and impact clinical symptom presentation and treatment engagement. • Apply the DSM-5 cultural formulation interview in clinical assessments to capture relevant information. • Evaluate how ASAM’s six dimensions can be interpreted through a responsive lens in treatment planning and level-of-care decisions.
+CE Credits: CPRP-3; LSW/LCSW/LPC/LMFT-3; NBCC-3; PA Act48-3; IACET-.3 Learning Objectives: Upon completion, participants will be able to: • Describe the historical absence and subsequent consequences of limited considerations in the development of the DSM and ASAM criteria. • Analyze how beliefs, identities, social contexts and implicit attitudes influence the assessment and impact clinical symptom presentation and treatment engagement. • Apply the DSM-5 cultural formulation interview in clinical assessments to capture relevant information. • Evaluate how ASAM’s six dimensions can be interpreted through a responsive lens in treatment planning and level-of-care decisions.

 AMOUNT